yugenteabar/restaurant/omakase.md

   With only six seats at our mezzanine bar, Alex Yu will guide you through a dedicated, evolving showcase.
 Memorable dishes made using the highest quality produce turn first time guests into family.
 A mutual experience of trust and discovery, to satisfy your senses in new and profound ways.
 signature: ALEX YU - HEAD CHEF
+price: "$285pp"
+beverage_pairing: "$180pp"
+availability: |-
+  Yugen omakase is available for dinner, Wednesday to Sunday, at 7:00 pm.
+  Please note we have a limited number of seats available each month which are released on the 1st Wednesday of the month.
+terms_and_conditions: 'Yugen omakase starts at 7:00 pm sharp for all diners; please arrive before to ensure the best dining experience for all omakase guests.
+Unfortunately the Chef’s cannot cater for missed dishes for late guests as it will affect other guests experiences.
+Omakase is dependent on seasonal produce and changes daily, for this reason, we are unable to cater for food allergies and/or dietary restrictions.
+  This is also due to the potential traces of allergens in the supplied ingredients and in the work environment.
+Please note: cancellations within 48 hours of your booking date/no shows will be charged a $285 cancellation fee per person.'

 ---